 “Shiva is worthless.
 He is encircled with dirty snakes and chest smeared with funerary ashes.
 He has nothing to wear.
 With matted hair locks, he wanders around on an old bull and prefers to reside in the funeral grounds.
-He has no knowledge about his parents,” this was what Shiva (in disguise of an old Brahmin) told about himself when he had come to meet his fiancée Parvati.
+He does not know his parents,” this was what Shiva (in the disguise of an old Brahmin) told about himself when he had come to meet his fiancée Parvati.

 Shiva is called “Thaskaranam Pathi” (the leader of robbers).
 Shiv says in Yajurveda-Taitreeya Samhita that he is ‘Stenanam Pathi’ (leader of the thieves).

 Shiva is known as Bhikshatana-murti (Beggar).
 He wandered around the world as a naked beggar with the skull as his begging bowl.

 Shiva is an uncouth tribal (Kirata), body black in color, shoulders holding bows and arrows, hair falling on the forehead, wearing the skin of tiger with terrible looks.

 “You’re right Uday, many other religious sects in the West refer to Shiva as anti-Christ, devil, Luciphor, and Satan, who is the “dark one” with negative power of destruction.

 Despite all this, why was a statue dedicated to Shiva in the dancing form (Nataraja) at the European Organization for Nuclear Research (CERN) Large Hadron Collider (LHC)?

 Remember – the LHC is the largest machine in the world.
 It took 1000s of scientists, engineers, and technicians decades to plan and build it.
 It is the highest seat of scientific knowledge.